“…enough sexual tension to choke a kraken.”

 Arriving together at a crumbling castle, an impossible task is set before them: cure the count’s guardsmen.
 Amidst their fake marriage, a very real growing attraction, dying guardsmen and escalating hostilities, Lady Olivia and Lord Rathsburn are thrust deep into the world of international medical espionage from which there may be no return.

-PRAISE FOR THE SILVER SKULL
+Excerpt from THE SILVER SKULL

 Flirting.
 A skill he’d never cultivated, nor one that had yet been required of him in medical espionage.
 He preferred directness, but as there was no escape, it was time to change tactics.